textpattern/textpattern.github.io/administration/preferences-panel.md

 -   the number of database queries executed
 -   approximate peak memory usage

 **Debugging**: This mode is best suited for diagnosing problems in Textpattern Pages, Forms, plugins and PHP code.
-PHP notices will be displayed, in addition to the errors and warnings shown in Testing mode.
+PHP notices will be displayed, in addition to the errors and warnings shown in 'Testing' mode.
 Browser caching is disabled.

 Performance information will be included in HTML comments at the end of every Textpattern page, including: